barabashsr/yarobot_control_unit/docs/planning_phase/command-interface.md

 **Behavior**:
 - Normal stop: Decelerates at configured rate to zero velocity
+  - DMA buffer is drained for position accuracy
+  - **New MOVE commands can blend from decelerating state** (no wait required)
-- Emergency stop: Immediately stops pulse generation (may lose position)
+- Emergency stop: Immediately stops pulse generation
+  - Position preserved but may have small error from aborted buffer
+- `STOP ALL EMERGENCY`: Enters STATE_ESTOP_ACTIVE (same as hardware E-stop)
+  - All axes marked UNHOMED after recovery
+  - Requires RST command to clear
 - ALL: Stops all axes simultaneously
-- Clears any queued motion commands
-- Emergency stop sets system flag requiring RST to clear

 **Priority**: Highest priority command (255 for EMERGENCY, 200 for normal)